When is São Paulo Carnival 2024?

 Bar Brahama and the Avenida Club in Sao Paulo are the two most popular and prestigious venues hosting carnival balls every year.
 They both host balls every night of carnival.
 Starting carnival Friday and finishing on Shrove Tuesday.

 The Bar Braham Ball is known to be one of the best parties in town.
 The Avinda Club in Pinheiros hosts 800 people every night and their carnival balls also host the theme songs from the top samba schools.

 Where to stay in São Paulo?

 Where to stay in São Paulo depends on your budget, interests and level of comfort.
-Do you want to be close to the main attractions and museums, or would you prefer to stay in an artistic neighbourhood?
+Do you want to be close to the main attractions and museums, or would you prefer to stay in an artistic neighborhood?
 Whatever you prefer we have got your covered!

 São Paulo is divided into nine zones and 31 districts.
-The most popular neighbourhoods for tourists are Vila Madalena, Paraiso, Jardins and Higienopolis.
+The most popular neighborhoods for tourists are Vila Madalena, Paraiso, Jardins and Higienopolis.
 Vila Madalena is São Paulo’s bohemian quarter.
 It is home to lots of cool bars and has a lively nightlife.
 Tourists come from worldwide to attend many cultural events that take place here.

 Liberdale is the historic Japanese quarter and home to the largest Japanese population outside of Japan.
 It is like a small piece of Japan was transplanted into Brazil!
 Jardins is one of the most attractive areas of São Paulo’s.
 The area is packed with a huge number of bars, cafes, restaurants and museums.